 WMS derives 70 per cent of its revenues from customers in the US.
 The field services, development and sales offices are located across the US, while its international facilities are situated in many countries including Australia, Canada, India, China, South Africa, Mexico, Spain, the Netherlands, Argentina, Austria, and the UK.

 A close look at the gaming products designed by WMS will point to changing demographics – a phenomenon that reflects the ever changing trends in the gambling industry.
-Since video games are appealing to younger players who are on the lookout for challenging experiences mentally as well as physically, as well as women who are over 50 years of age, WMS has capitalized on this facet and created some truly fantastic machines that incorporate flat LCD display screens, full-color animated images, and surround sound systems to deliver a variety of experiences.
+Since video games are appealing to younger players who are on the lookout for challenging experiences mentally as well as physically, as well as women who are over 50 years of age, WMS has capitalized on this fact and created some truly fantastic machines that incorporate flat LCD display screens, full-color animated images, and surround sound systems to deliver a variety of experiences.

-WMS Gaming is also involved in the manufacture of G+ - a set of video slots, poker games, mechanical reels, video lottery terminals, and the Community Gaming network of interconnected slots.
+The Williams Interactive slot catalogue also includes the G+ series - a set of video slots, poker games, mechanical reels, video lottery terminals, and the Community Gaming network of interconnected slots.
 By 2010, the company started offering its online gaming options to people over 18 years of age in the United Kingdom.
 A year later, players who were aged 18 years and above could access WMS’ online games in the United States.
 During the following year, the company joined forces with LAG (Large Animal Games) and incorporated many of its own slot games into themes revolving around cruise ships.
 This game application is a hit among Facebook users and is called “Lucky Cruise.”

 Players who engage in Lucky Cruise can enlist their Facebook friends and ask for help and collect “lucky charms” – the prizes offered instead of cash.
 Playing this game is similar to engaging with an ordinary slot machine.
 However, there is a thing called “light strategy component” that makes the game ideal for free play.